amp-pd/amp-pd-workflows/rna/update-samples-entity/README.md

 Outputs:
 - Per-sample
-  - Array[String] of fastq files
+  - Array[String] of FASTQ files

 ## Notes
 A sample inputs.json file is included here with values derived from running workflows for AMP PD on [Terra](https://app.terra.bio/).

 The mapping file is a tsv with three columns: sample_id, fastq_1, and fastq_2.
-Each row represents a pair of fastqs in GCS for a sample.
-A single sample may have multiple pairs of fastq files.
+Each row represents a pair of FASTQ files in GCS for a sample.
+A single sample may have multiple pairs of FASTQ files.
 As an example:
 ```
 sample_id fastq_1 fastq_2
 SAMPLE_ID_1 gs://bucket/SAMPLE_ID_1.L1.R1.fastq.gz gs://bucket/SAMPLE_ID_1.L1.R2.fastq.gz